rebelsky/csc207c/_eboards/eboard09-1.md

 **Will we get grade reports soon?**

 > Yes.
-As soon as I finish grading SoLA 2.
+Probably this weekend.

 ### Questions on MP3